Filing Chapter 7, Will I Qualify?

 The first method of passing this test is by demonstrating that your income is below a certain median level.
 Your “income”, for bankruptcy purposes, is the total gross income received from all regular income sources over the six months prior to the month your petition is filed, divided by 6, then multiplied by 12.
 If your “income” is lower than the most recent median income figures (published by the Census Bureau and adjusted for inflation each year), for your family size for your county and state, you meet one of the requirements to file Chapter 7.

-For example, if you are an Deschutes County resident, your family size is 3, and your household’s income is $50,000.00, you would be eligible to file Chapter 7 since your income for your family size is below the current median.
-See the table below (these numbers are updated and valid as of 11/1/2015):
+For example, if you are an Oregon County resident, your family size is 3, and your household’s gross income is $80,000.00, you would be eligible to file Chapter 7 since your income for your family size is below the current median.
+See the table below (these numbers are updated and valid as of 11/1/2020):

 The second method of passing the “Median Income Test” is by demonstrating that after all of your “allowed living expenses” are deducted from your “income”, you are left with an insufficient amount to make payments to your creditors.
 This is known as the Means Test portion of the Median Income Test.
 You're “allowed living expenses” are based on IRS standards.
 If the amount left over after the deduction of your “allowed living expenses”, multiplied by 60, is less than about $6000, then you most likely are eligible to file a Chapter 7.

 However, if your disposable income is greater than $10,000 over the next five years, a presumption arises that you don’t really need to file for Chapter 7 bankruptcy and you may only be allowed to do so if you can demonstrate special circumstances.